iamvaibhav-hue/module-1-c-and-asm/emulator/README.md

 8. **JUMP_IF_ZERO** (JZ)
 <br>opcode = 0x07
-<br>Same, as JUMP_IF_NOT_ZERO but the jump happens only when the value
+<br>Same, as JUMP_IF_NOT_ZERO but the jump instead happens when the value
      stored in the register referred by the second byte is zero.

 9. **LOAD**
 <br>opcode = 0x08
 <br>This instruction loads the byte stored at the address specified by
-     the value in register reffered by the third byte of the instruction to the register referred by the second byte.
+     the value in register referred by the third byte of the instruction to the register referred by the second byte.
 <br>*Eg.* 08 03 00 => If the value in r0 is 7, this instruction stores the
    value at address 7 in memory into r3 i.e. r3 = memory[7]

 10. **STORE**
 <br>opcode = 0x09
-<br>This instruction stores the value in the in register reffered by the
+<br>This instruction stores the value in the register referred by the
      third byte of the instruction to the memory location whose address is given by the value of the register reffered by the second byte.
 <br>*Eg.* 09 03 00 => If the value in r3 is 4 and r0 is 7, this instruction